plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 :large_blue_diamond: Create the file _sim.Rev_ to create instructions for simulating a tree and DNA sequence data on that tree:

-    # Set the number of sites, number of taxa, and specify taxon names
+    # Set the random number seed, number of sites, number of taxa, and specify taxon names
+    seed(12345)
+    printSeed()

     n_sites <- 10000